Janne-ro/learning-when-to-help/README.md

 The reinforcement learning pipeline follows a comprehensive approach from knowledge modeling to deployment:

 ### 1. Bayesian Knowledge Tracing (BKT) with Extensions
-- **Foundation**: Starts with BKT, a probabilistic model for tracking student knowledge states over time.
+- **Foundation**: Primarily relys on BKT, a probabilistic model for tracking student knowledge states over time.
 - **Extensions**: Uses KT-IDEM and multiple retake extansions as fitting for the given task

 ### 2. Custom Environment Development